-This statement also reflects upon the impact of Covid-19 and discusses how the Service supported the communities it serves during the very challenging time dealing with the Coronavirus pandemic.
+This statement also reflects upon the ongoing impact of Covid-19 and discusses how the Service is preparing for the challenges ahead by focussing upon being even more efficient and delivers improved productivity.

 This narrative report contains:

 - 1. Introduction to Staffordshire

 - 2. Organisation overview

 - 3. Our priorities

 - 4. Our service delivery

 - 5. Covid-19

 - 6. Risks

 - 7. Basis of preparation

 - 8. Financial performance

 - 9. Outlook